AlexandreMisrahi2005/parallel_shortest_paths/README.md

  To run the project: in the `parallel_shortest_paths` folder run `make`.
 This creates a run file called `sssp` (single-source shortest paths).

- To run a test example on graph *g1* that contains 6 nodes, using the deltastepping algorithm with parameter $\Delta=2$: `./sssp 6 graphs/g1.txt deltastepping 2`.
+ EXAMPLE: To run a test on graph *g1* that contains 6 nodes, using the deltastepping algorithm with parameter $\Delta=2$: `./sssp 6 graphs/g1.txt deltastepping 2`.
 If the output looks like
 ```
 Sequential operation took 295179 µs.
 Parallel operation took 37937 µs.